RevEngAI/reai-rz/README.md

 ## Installation

+### Docker

+Don't want to go through all the manual hassle?
+We have a dockerfile as well.
+Just do `docker build -t reai-rz . && docker run -it reai-rz` after cloning this repo.

+### Manual

 PyYaml is a required dependency for the plugin commands.
 If your package manager manages python packages instead of `pip`, then `pipx` will help get an easy installation.
 `pipx` needs to be installed from package manager.